The 2021 MLB season is back! But blackouts are still here.

 Bypass MLB At Bat blackouts on iOS

 - Jailbreak your iPhone or iPad.
-The process for doing this is complicated and can permanently brick your device if not done properly, so proceed with caution.
+The process for doing this is complicated and can permanently brick your device if not done correctly, so proceed with caution.
 Jailbreaking varies depending on your iPad or iPhone model, so we do not provide instructions for this step.

 - Download and install Protect My Privacy (PMP) from the Cydia store